Destroyer (1943 film)

 Destroyer is a 1943 American war film directed by William A. Seiter and starring Edward G. Robinson.

 Plot

 Steve "Boley" Boleslavski is working a shipyard on the Pacific coast building a new destroyer to serve in the Second World War: the John Paul Jones.
 He served as bosun on the ship of the same name in the First World War.
 Finding that one of his former crew is to command the ship he determines to serve on the ship despite having retired from the Navy.
-He is at first rejected but uses his connections to obtain a post as Bosun, replacing Mickey Donohue who is justifiably unhappy with the change, having to serve as Chief Bosun's Mate instead.
+He is at first rejected but uses his connections to obtain a post as Bosun.